 Successful papers will be advertised at DBworld and the list of award winners are maintained in the main SIGMOD website.
-In addition, the official ACM Digital Library maintains all reproduced SIGMOD papers, and when possible it will contain the experimentation material of SIGMOD with available artifacts.
-The official SIGMOD Availability & Reproducibility website serves as a centralized location where researchers can learn about the reproducibility process and find all reproduced papers.
-We will continue to enhance the functionality and material on this website to make it attractive and useful for the community, so stop by often!
+In addition, the official ACM Digital Library maintains all reproduced SIGMOD papers and all SIGMOD papers with available artifacts.

 The awards are selected by the Reproducibility Awards Committee, chaired by Dennis Shasha.
 The committee is formed after all submissions are received so that there are no conflicts.
 Decisions are made based on scores that reviewers assign to each paper for all factors described above.

 At first, making research shareable seems like an extra overhead for authors.
 You just had your paper accepted in a major conference; why should you spend more time on it?
 The answer is to have more impact!

 If you ask any experienced researcher in academia or in industry, they will tell you that they in fact already follow the reproducibility principles on a daily basis!
 Not as an afterthought, but as a way of doing good research.

 Maintaining easily reproducible experiments, simply makes working on hard problems much easier by being able to repeat your analysis for different data sets, different hardware, different parameters, etc. Like other leading system designers, you will save significant amounts of time because you will minimize the set up and tuning effort for your experiments.
 In addition, such practices will help bring new students up to speed after a project has lain dormant for a few months.